 Rates to expect for withdrawals and deposits

-Rather than flat fees that apply to the whole world, Coinbase charges different rates depending on where you’re from and what your preferred deposit or payout method is.
+Rather than flat trading fees that apply to the whole world, Coinbase fees and charges are at different rates depending on where you’re from and what your preferred deposit or payout method is.

-If you’re using a credit or debit card for deposits or purchases, you’ll face a 4% fee regardless of where you’re from.
+If you’re using credit cards or debit cards for deposits or purchases, you’ll face a 4% Coinbase fee regardless of where you’re from.

 Other methods sit at about 1.5%, except for wire transfers which cost $10 for incoming transfers and $25 for outgoing transfers.